There’s a common denominator that all safe states have.

 Some large cities in America see that in a bad weekend.

-Idaho might get a knock for being a relatively boring place, but talk to the people to live there – when it’s quiet, it’s safe.
+Idaho might get a knock for being a relatively boring place, but talk to the people that live there – when it’s quiet, it’s safe.

 This might come as a surprise (or maybe not), but Virginia is a really safe place to live.
 Seeing as how the population is really high, you might think there would be lots of crime.
 You’d be wrong.

-The Commonwealth is actually the 5th safest when it comes to property crimes.
-You’d have to drive pretty far north to see a place where there are less robberies per year than here.
+The Commonwealth is actually the 4th safest when it comes to violent crimes.
+You’d have to drive pretty far north to see a place where there are less violent crimes per capita than here.

 Sure, there are only about a half million people in the Cowboy State, and people are spaced out a lot more than they are in places like Florida and Minnesota.
 But look at New Mexico.
 There’s some wide open spaces there, too, and that’s the most dangerous place in the nation.